cbeuw/Cloak/README.md

 # Cloak

+**Cloak 2 is a WIP and not ready for release.
+Cloak 2 will not be compatible with Cloak 1 protocols or configurarion files**

-A Shadowsocks plugin that obfuscates the traffic as normal HTTPS traffic to non-blocked websites through domain fronting and disguises the proxy server as a normal webserver.
+Cloak is a universal pluggable transport that obfuscates proxy traffic as legitimate HTTPS traffic, disguises the proxy server as a normal webserver, multiplexes traffic through multiple TCP connections and provide multi-user usage control.

+Cloak eliminates any "fingerprints" exposed by traditional proxy protocol designs which can be identified by adversaries through deep packet inspection.
+If a non-Cloak program or an unauthorised Cloak user (such as an adversary's prober) attemps to connect to Cloak server, it will serve as a transparent proxy between said machine and an ordinary website, so that to any unauthorised third party, a host running Cloak server is indistinguishable from an innocent web server.

+Since Cloak is transparent, it can be used in conjunction with any proxy softwares that tunnels traffic through TCP, such as Shadowsocks, OpenVPN and Tor.
+Multiple proxy servers can be running on the same server host machine and Cloak will act as a dispatcher, bridging clients with their desired proxy end.

-Cloak multiplexes all traffic through a fixed amount of underlying TCP connections which eliminates the TCP handshake overhead when using vanilla Shadowsocks.
-Cloak also provides user management, allowing multiple users to connect to the proxy server using **one single port**.
-It also provides QoS controls for individual users such as upload and download credit limit, as well as bandwidth control.
+Cloak multiplexes traffic through multiple underlying TCP connections which reduces head-of-line blocking and eliminates TCP handshake overhead.

+Cloak provides multi-user support, allowing multiple clients to connect to the proxy server on the same port (443 by default).
+It also provides QoS controls for individual users such as data limit and bandwidth control.
-To external observers (such as the GFW), Cloak is completely transparent and behaves like an ordinary HTTPS server.
-This is done through several [cryptographic mechanisms](https://github.com/cbeuw/Cloak/wiki/Cryptographic-Mechanisms).
-This eliminates the risk of being detected by traffic analysis and/or active probing.

-This project is based on a previous project [GoQuiet](https://github.com/cbeuw/GoQuiet).
-Through multiplexing, Cloak provides a siginifcant reduction in webpage loading time compared to GoQuiet (from 10% to 50+%, depending on the amount of content on the webpage, see [benchmarks](https://github.com/cbeuw/Cloak/wiki/Web-page-loading-benchmarks)).
+This project is based on [GoQuiet](https://github.com/cbeuw/GoQuiet).
+Through multiplexing, Cloak provides a siginifcant reduction in webpage loading time compared to GoQuiet (from 10% to 50%+, depending on the amount of content on the webpage, see [benchmarks](https://github.com/cbeuw/Cloak/wiki/Web-page-loading-benchmarks)).

 ## Build
 Simply `make client` and `make server`.
-Output binary will be in the build folder.
+Output binary will be in `build` folder.
 Do `make server_pprof` if you want to access the live profiling data.

 ## Configuration

 ### Server
-`WebServerAddr` is the redirection address and port when the incoming traffic is not from shadowsocks.
-It should correspond to the IP record of the `ServerName` set in `ckclient.json`.
+`RedirAddr` is the redirection address and port when the incoming traffic is not from a Cloak client.
+It should correspond to the IP record of the `ServerName` field set in `ckclient.json`.

+`ProxyMethod` is a nested JSON section which defines the address of different proxy server ends.
+For instance, if OpenVPN server is listening on 127.0.0.1:1194, the pair should be `"openvpn":"127.0.0.1:1194"`.
+There can be multiple pairs.

-`PrivateKey` is the static curve25519 Diffie-Hellman private key.
+`PrivateKey` is the static curve25519 Diffie-Hellman private key encoded in base64.

 `AdminUID` is the UID of the admin user in base64.